Palermo: Coaches

 The local coach company, AST, with its coaches totalling 35 lines, links Palermo to all of the main cities in Sicily.

-Palermo Public Transportation Statistics

-The average amount of time people spend commuting with public transit in Palermo, for example to and from work, on a weekday is 63 min.
-14.% of public transit riders, ride for more than 2 hours every day.
-The average amount of time people wait at a stop or station for public transit is 23 min, while 48% of riders wait for over 20 minutes on average every day.
-The average distance people usually ride in a single trip with public transit is 4.4 km, while 3% travel for over 12 km in a single direction.

 Roads

 Palermo is a key intersection on the Sicilian road network, being the junction between the eastern A19 motorway to Trapani, the southeastern A29 to airport and Mazara del Vallo and the southwestern A19 to Catania and A20 to Messina.
 Palermo is one of the main cities on European route E90.
 The three main national roads starting from Palermo are the SS113, SS121, SS186 and the SS624.